 7. All reports will be reviewed and any patterns of fraud or other questions concerning the fraud will be discussed with the appropriate DEO and/or with the instructor.

-8. If the Division of Continuing Education (DCE), as the administrative unit of the BAS degree program for University College, finds that the academic fraud is minor in nature or questionably intentional, a student will receive a letter of disciplinary warning and the report will be filed until the student graduates or for five years, whichever is sooner.
+8. If the Division of Continuing Education (DCE), as the administrative unit of the BAS and BLS degree programs for University College, finds that the academic fraud is minor in nature or questionably intentional, a student will receive a letter of disciplinary warning and the report will be filed until the student graduates or for five years, whichever is sooner.
 If a second or third report of minor fraud is placed in the student’s file, DCE will treat the fraud according to the guidelines for intentional academic fraud, below.